Donald Hall: Film

+Music

+Hall was the subject of "Great Gig in the Sky," the 5th track of Roger Waters' album The Dark Side of the Moon Redux, released on October 6th, 2023.
+The song discusses Hall's death, in which his assistant, Kendel Currier, contacts Waters informing him that Hall is in the hospital with sinus cancer.
+The song continues, eventually revealing that an estate sale was organized for the Eagle Pond Farm, where Waters requested "a couple of bale hooks and some baling twine from the barn."

+The lyrics refer to Hall's "red chair" - although his chair, famously, was blue.
+Whether this is a mistake or artistic licence is unclear.
+The song ends with "Well, R.I.P., Donald Hall."

 Personal life

 Hall lived at Eagle Pond Farm in Wilmot, New Hampshire, a small town in Merrimack County.
 He was married to poet and author Jane Kenyon (1947–1995) for 23 years and lived with her until her death.

-Hall died on June 23, 2018, at the age of 89 at his home in Wilmot.
+Donald Hall died on June 23, 2018, at the age of 89, at his home in Wilmot.